 The main difference between animal cells and plant cells is the latter has a strong exterior cell wall and a large vacuole.
 The strong cell wall lets the plant store water.
-When choosing materials to make plant cells, determine how to show the outer cell wall.
+When choosing materials to complete a plant cell project, determine how to show the outer cell wall.
 Most of the materials to make a plant cell are readily available in the kitchen pantry.
-If you prefer a non-perishable plant cell, use small items found around the house.
+If you prefer a non-perishable plant cell, build the plant cell model using household items.

 The Cell Wall

 Make plant cell walls using an oblong cookie sheet or even a 9-by-13-inch casserole dish.
 Other items to use to represent the cell wall include the lid to a shoe box or rectangular picture frame.
 A large shirt box, from a department store, also works as the exterior of the plant cell wall.
 For edible plant cells, use a sheet cake, a large pan of brownies or even a very large cookie.

 The cytoplasm in a plant cell must be clear so that the other components are visible.
 Clear or flavored gelatin sets up to hold the other components in place.
 Choose a gelatin flavor that is translucent, such as pineapple or lemon.
 Define the cell membrane with string licorice or ribbon fruit rolls.
 Represent the nucleus with half an orange or tomato.
 A grape works well for the nucleolus.
 Use a cross section of cabbage or lettuce to show the unusual shape of the Golgi apparatus.
 Create the large vacuole out of a piece of bread.
 Use ribbon candy and other small candy pieces for the various chloroplasts and mitochondria.
 Cookie sprinkles or cracked pepper resemble the ribosomes.
 This gelatin technique can also be used to make a 3D animal cell model.